hbz/lobid/gatsby/lobid/README.md

 ## Prerequisites

-A newer gatsby may need new versions of `node` and `npm`, so if you encounter problems when installing gatsby update them by using `nvm`, e.g.:
+A newer gatsby may need new versions of `node` and `npm`, so if you encounter problems when installing or running gatsby update them by using `nvm`, e.g.:
 `nvm install v15.14.0`.